The Voice UK series 8

 The Voice UK is a British television music competition to find new singing talent.
 The eighth series began airing on 5 January 2019 and concluded on 6 April 2019, presented by Emma Willis on ITV. will.i.am, Jennifer Hudson, Sir Tom Jones and Olly Murs returned for their eighth, third, seventh and second series, respectively.

-On 6 April 2019, Molly Hocking was announced the winner of the series, marking the Olly Murs' first win as coach.
+On 6 April 2019, Molly Hocking was announced the winner of the series, marking Olly Murs' first win as coach.